rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 - Stop container images with latest tag from deploying
 - Blacklist certain images/repos

-Image registry policies cannot be set at a cluster level.
+> Image registry policies cannot be set at a cluster level.
 To set an image registry policy, select Workspaces under the Image Registry tab in the Policies page.

 ![](./images/policy-image-registry-1.png)

-Select a workspace such as *tko-day1-ops-ws* and click Create Image Registry Policy.
+Select a workspace such as ***tko-day1-ops-ws*** and click Create Image Registry Policy.
 We are going to configure that all the container images to be deployed to this workspace must have a message digest.
 Under Image registry template dropdown, select Require Digest:

 ![](./images/policy-image-registry-digest-1.png)

-Give it a name such as *digest-image-policy* and proceed with default values for other fields.
+Give it a name such as <mark>*digest-image-policy*</mark> and proceed with default values for other fields.
 If needed, you may specify label selectors to include or exclude certain namespaces for this policy.
 Finally click Create Policy.